In this podcast, David Sachs from Sachs Gerace Lawyers explains the different options on how to resolve a strata dispute.

 Speaker 1: Need help with a strata law issue, or a building and construction matter?
 Sachs Gerace lawyers is a leading Sydney law firm that can help.
 With over 20 years experience, Sachs Gerace lawyers focus on commercial litigation, building and construction, strata law, and local government regulation issues.
 Now, here is your podcast.

 Dan: It is almost inevitable that disputes will arise in strata developments, given the existence of common property and the often conflicting needs and lifestyles of lot owners, as well as the often difficult role of the role of the owners corporation in balancing conflicting interests.
-In this podcast, David Sachs from Sachs Gerace Broome lawyers discusses the matter.
+In this podcast, David Sachs from Sachs Gerace Lawyers discusses the matter.
 David, what types of parties can end up in these disputes?

 David Sachs: Hi Dan, it’s amazing the sort of disputes that owners corporations can get involved in, apart from the obvious problems that anybody could have with neighbours, owners corporations are frequently brought into disputes with developers operating nearby, but they can also get involved with lot owners, groups of lot owners, strata committees, service providers to owners corporations including strata managers, building managers and caretakers, and then people who maintain lifts or other equipment owned by the property or builders carrying out building works for the owners corporation.
 There’s a plethora of disputes that the owners corporations can get lumbered with.
 Sometimes they are of their own making, and sometimes they’re inflicted upon them.